umccr/10x/insertions/DiploidViruses.md

 ![blast](assemble/diploid/img/blast_HPV18.png)

-It would be interesting to repeate whole experiment with hg38.
+It would be interesting to repeat the whole experiment with hg38.

 ## chr8 integration site

-The read orientations spanning the breakpoints suggests a quite complex event rather than a simple insertion of the virus.
+The read orientations spanning the breakpoints suggest a quite complex event rather than a simple insertion of the virus.
 Exploring the full 16kb GRCh37 region covering all of 3 breakpoints:

 ```
 ~/bin/sambamba slice 8:128318910-128321289 diploid_tumor-ready.bam > diploid_tumor-chr8_HPV18.bam